awwright/jsonschemaparse/README.md

 Parses _text_, and accepts an object _options_:

-* schema: a Schema instance, or schema object, specifiying validation rules to apply to the text.
+* schema: a Schema instance, or schema object, specifying validation rules to apply to the text.
 * reviver: An ECMAScript `JSON.parse` compatible reviving function.
 * charset: The character set, if `text` is a Uint8Array/Buffer. `ASCII` and `UTF-8` values permitted.